 Medicaid typically covers supplies that are deemed medically necessary by a healthcare provider.
 This means that the supplies must be essential for managing the individual’s diabetes and preventing complications.

-If a diabetic patient requires specialized equipment, such as an insulin pump or continuous glucose monitor, the healthcare provider must submit documentation that demonstrates the medical necessity for the equipment.
+If a diabetic patient requires specialized equipment, such as an insulin pump or a continuous glucose monitor, the healthcare provider must submit documentation demonstrating the medical necessity for the equipment.

 2. Limitations on Coverage

-While Medicaid provides coverage for a wide array of diabetic supplies, there are limits to the amount of supplies that can be provided within a particular time frame.
-For example, Medicaid may only cover a specific number of blood glucose test strips per month.
-The patient’s healthcare provider may need to justify the need for additional supplies if required.
+While Medicaid covers a wide range of diabetic supplies, there are limits on the amount that can be provided within a given time frame.
+For example, Medicaid may cover only a limited number of blood glucose test strips per month.
+The patient’s healthcare provider may need to justify the need for additional supplies.

 Some states may offer expanded coverage for additional supplies or more flexible criteria for specific devices, such as insulin pumps or continuous glucose monitors (CGMs).